lunarcloud/qt-enhanced-project-template/README.md

 OS X
 ----------
 * Open Finder
-* Hit Shift-Command-G or Go -> Go to Folder...
+* Shift-Command-G or Go -> Go to Folder...
-* ~/.config/Nokia/qtcreator
+* ~/.config/Nokia/qtcreator/templates/wizards
-* create the templates folder if it does not exist, enter it
-* create the wizards folder inside of templates if it does not exist, enter it
+* Create/go into  "templates" then "wizard"
-* copy this folder there.
+* Copy this folder there.

 Linux
 ----------